 2) Your customers

 What can they bring to the table.
 Your customers bring validation to your brand and a level of trust.
-When people are looking to purchase from you they will go searching around for customer reviews and recommendations.
-It you have built up a positive relationship with your current customers this will filter down to your new customers and sales.
+When people are looking to purchase from you, they will go searching around for customer reviews and recommendations.
+If you have built up a positive relationship with your current customers, this will filter down to your new customers and sales.

 3) IT team

-Where does all of the information gathered in your feedback forms go?
+Where does all the information gathered in your feedback forms go?
 Who handles all of your market research that you carry out?
-If you have some of this then you have got a gold mine of content right there going untouched.
-Content needs to be created with the user in mind and answer what they want to hear, and with this in mind all of this content that has accumulated has come straight from the users mouth, perfect!
+If you have some of this, then you have got a gold mine of content right there going untouched.
+Content needs to be created with the user in mind and answer what they want to hear, and with this in mind all of this content that has accumulated has come straight from the user’s mouth, perfect!

 What they bring to the table.
 Data, lots of data!
 Content that has numbers and facts that can be backed up is a great start in the content creation process.